 For Professionals

-At McCallum Place, we appreciate the work you do with patients suffering from eating disorders.
-It is our primary goal in working with you that we maintain communication with you regarding your patient’s health.
-As your partner, we are committed to keeping you informed on your patients status while in the care of a McCallum Place program.
+At McCallum Place, we appreciate the work you do with clients suffering from eating disorders.
+It is our primary goal in working with you that we maintain communication with you regarding your client’s health.
+As your partner, we are committed to keeping you informed on your clients status while in the care of a McCallum Place program.
 Upon discharge from our program, we will provide all necessary paperwork to ensure a smooth transfer back to your care.

 Signs of an Eating Disorder